 Washing Hands is a ritual devised to help re-establish more physical contact in the public space.
 A simple installation by design, set up in a (semi) public space.
 Passers-by and visitors, who may or may not know each other, are invited to sit opposite one another at a central wash basin.
 By then proceeding to wash each other’s hands with soap the participants safely establish physical contact.

 During Impossible Conversation you enter into conversation with each other based on personal experiences related to a challenging topic.
 The different perspectives present in the group come together during the conversation.
 Impossible Conversation is inspired by a Jesuit method in which you slow down and connect personal images by writing, reading and speaking together.
 The […]

 In Distant Thoughts you are invited to take a close look at the contacts you enter into with people you don’t know.
 It is a telephone conversation for two people who do not know each other.
 You follow a script in which some of the text is predetermined but most of the time you are […]

 In Digital Silence the participants play about with their own presence and absence, in their rooms and on the web, looking for a third space, a hybrid space, that is both physical and virtual.
 ‘Where am I if I’m both in my room and on the screen?
 And where are you?’
 Digital Silence connects rooms and people in one […]

-On the illuminated screens of our telephones and computers we receive an abundance of images and we ourselves become images for others.
-How do we relate to these images and to each other?
-In Watching Pixels we hold a conversation via images that we view online: paintings, photos and films.
-The form of conversation we […]
+A multitude of images reaches us via our glowing computer and smartphone screens, and in turn, we become an image for others.
+How do we relate to these images and how do we relate to each other?
+During Watching Pixels we talk to each other through images that we view online: paintings, photographs and films.

 We are used to hearing people speak not only on behalf of themselves but also on behalf of other entities: heaven, the rain forest, animals, the city, and so forth.
 The Parliament of Things is a theory developed by Bruno Latour that makes a case for the rights of objects.
 According to Latour, modern man […]